-Ouagadougou - capital of Burkina Faso
+Ouagadougou is the capital of Burkina Faso

-In the capital, not many attractions, butThere are several interesting places worth a visit even the much-traveled guest.
-Primarily attracts travelers, local gardens and parks.
-One of them had previously been a sacred place for the ancient inhabitants.
-Park Bangr-owned Veugu leaders Mosi, who spent here their rituals, including the initiation rite.
+There are not many attractions in the capital, but there are several interesting places worthy of a visit, even for a visiting visitor.
+First of all, tourists are attracted by local gardens and parks.
+One of them was previously a sacred place for the ancient inhabitants.
+Bangr Veugu Park belonged to the Mosi leaders, who performed their rituals here, including the initiation rite.